nguyenvuminhh/cell-sense/docs/project_plan.md

 - Meetings with advisor will be held bi-weekly to discuss progress, challenges, and next steps.
 - There will be a project report for each meeting summarizing progress and any issues encountered.
 - There will be a final project report and presentation/demo at the end of the semester.

+## Schedule
+- Start Date: 13th October 2025
+- End Date: 22nd February 2026
+- Number of Weeks: 19 weeks
+- Number of exam weeks: 4 weeks (1 for period I, 2 for period II, 1 for period III)
+- Number of Christmas and New Year weeks: 3 weeks
+- **Number of effective weeks:** 12 weeks

+- As there will be more development tasks in the future, the schedule is tentative and the next task will be agreed in the bi-weekly meetings with the advisor.